ASD-Blueprint/desktop.gov.au/blueprint/security/incident-response-plan.md

 * Semi (core folders) – remediation occurs automatically for all folders other than operating system directories (e.g. Program Files and Window).
 * Full – all remediation activities are performed automatically.

-The CloudSystem uses the default Defender ATP configuration for automated investigations, namely semi (any folder).
-Therefore, Agency cyber security personnel will be prompted to approve all remediation activities that are recommended as part of Defender ATP automated investigations.
+The CloudSystem uses the default Defender for Endpoint configuration for automated investigations, namely Full automation.
+Therefore, Agency cyber security personnel will not be prompted to approve remediation activities that are recommended as part of Defender for Endpoint automated investigations.
 The automation level can be adjusted if required based on the specific requirements of the Agency’s cyber security personnel.

+Note, prior to early 2021, the default configuration was Semi (any folder).

 #### Automated remediation notification

-Depending on the nature of the initial alert, if Microsoft Defender ATP detects a threat and it is resolved automatically it will notify administrators by sending a follow up email.
+Depending on the nature of the initial alert, if Microsoft Defender for Endpoint detects a threat and it is resolved automatically it will notify administrators by sending a follow up email.
 An example of an alert resolution email is shown below in Figure 6.

 ![Figure 6 Alert Resolution Email](/assets/images/security/alert-resolution-email.png)
+Figure 6 Alert Resolution Email

 Agency cyber security personnel should be aware of these notifications but should not rely on them as a trigger to cease investigation and/or recovery activities.